 Some posts on this site contain an affiliate link.
 Clicking on an affiliate link does not increase the cost of the product if you buy it.
 It does mean that I MAY make a commission if you purchase the item.
 Affiliate links are used in an attempt to offset the operational costs incurred by running this website.
 As an Amazon Associate I earn from qualifying purchases.

 Pressure Cooker Chili Mac is easy to make.
-The recipe calls for 4-6 ingredients.
+The recipe calls for as few as 4 ingredients.
 You easily change up the flavor by adding a spicier chili seasoning or even adding hot sauce.
 Using a pressure cooker makes for quick work with little effort and doesn’t heat up the house.